 Coverage amounts are unique to each business and depend on the amount of revenue a company generates.
 How much money would be required to pay the bills if you were shut down for two days?
-What about two weeks?
-Even two months?
+Two months?

 It’s also dependent on risk.
 Check on how long recovery times are for businesses that have experienced common threats in your area.
 You should also consider your employees.
-If you want to keep them on payroll while your doors are closed, you must include that within your coverage amount.
+If you want to keep them on payroll while your doors are closed, you must include that in your coverage amount.

 Your best bet is to consider your gross earnings and future profit projections to determine the right amount of coverage.
 Ultimately, if business interruption costs surpass your chosen coverage limit, you'll be responsible for paying the remainder.
 Speaking with an independent agent is a good way to estimate how much business income insurance you might need and how the claims process works.